 Spring Hills Post Acute Princeton is in Princeton, New Jersey.
 This city has a total of 52,304 people.
-This is a fine facility.
-We gave this it an overall grade of B+, which is very favorable grade.
-At the end of the day, this facility is a good fit for most people.
-The best part of this nursing home's impressive profile was its inspection rating.
-Inspection grades are discussed in the next section
+We gave it an overall grade of B-, which is a middle of the pack rating.
+At the end of the day, this place looks like a good fit for quite a few people.
+One of the major highlights of this nursing home's report card is its remarkable inspection grade, which you can find in the next paragraph.

 Spring Hills Post Acute Princeton